 Breakout Sessions

 Breakout sessions are an opportunity to delve deeply into a key component of Early Childhood Project Based Learning.
-Each session will include rich discussions, practical insights, innovative strategies, and opportunities to reflect on and connect with your own practice.
-Throughout the conference, you'll have the flexibility to choose from a variety of breakout sessions, each offered twice to fit diverse interests and schedules.
+Each session will include hands-on practices, rich discussions, practical insights, innovative strategies, and opportunities to reflect and connect with your others.

 with Sara Lev